-You ready to start the LIVESTRONG.COM 30-Day Burpee Challenge?
+Are you ready to start the LIVESTRONG.com 30-Day Burpee Challenge?
 Good, because it's week 1, and we're starting off strong.
 We're also starting off small.
 And that's a good thing.
+For starters, you won't be doing a ton of burpees right off the bat.
+Here's the schedule:

 - Day 1: 1 (Just one!
 That's it!)